marcinczerny/ClassicInsights/.ai/api-plan.md

   - Missing required fields
   - Title exceeds 255 characters
   - Content exceeds 10,000 characters
-  - Invalid entity_ids (not found or not owned by user)
+  - Invalid entity_ids or entities array (not found or not owned by user)
+  - Invalid relationship_type value
 - 401 Unauthorized: User not authenticated

 ---